WHAT IS

 METICULOUS HARVEST & POST-HARVEST PRACTICES

-The journey from bean to bar is a delicate process that requires expertise and precision.
+The journey from bean to end-product is a delicate process that requires expertise and precision.
 Harvesting underripe or overripe pods would result in a loss of overall quality.
 Patience and care prevail to pick only pods that have reached proper maturation.

 This stands in contrast to standard industry practices, which mostly favor cost-effective harvesting with a broad tolerance for ripeness — relying on blending and processing later to mask off-notes.